chipsalliance/tac/working_groups/tools/README.md

 * share and co-develop new, open source based ASIC / FPGA design methodologies
 * discuss and share experiences related to digital ASIC / FPGA design to identify gaps in the existing ecosystem and potential improvements
 * identify neighboring areas where the application of open source ASIC / FPGA design methodologies could result in radical improvements (e.g. chiplets, memory designs etc.)
-* identify ways to use open source tools in production-level, marketable solutions, raise awareness of success stories
+* identify ways to use open source tools in production-level, marketable solutions, and raise awareness of success stories

 ## Collaboration